i-amaditya/Portfolio/README.md

 #  Portfolio
 # i-amaditya Portfolio

-The template for building an ICS Portfolio.
+The template for building an personal Portfolio.
 This repository hosts a technical portfolio built using [i-amaditya](https://github.com/i-amaditya/Portfolio.git).

 # Installation and use in a nutshell